This page is for listing the tropes related to characters from the native angara race in Mass Effect: Andromeda.

 - You Killed My Father: Why she's reluctant to share her water source.
 Back when the Outcasts first showed up, her brother gave them shelter out of kindness.
 They killed him.

 An angaran archivist.
-She is a potential minor love interest for male Ryder.
+She is a romance option for a male Ryder.

 - Chekhov's Gunman

 - Avela makes several educated guesses about the relationship between the Scourge and the Remnant.
 First and foremost, she notices that the Scourge targeted not just the ship of an ancient angaran, but the angaran's helmet too.
 She reaches the conclusion that this means the Scourge didn't just attack the ship, but the pilot as well, and Ryder makes the logical leap that the pilot could have had Remnant tech inside them.
 At the end of the game, you learn that the angara and Remnant are both creations of the Jardaan, and the Scourge was a weapon design to target all of Jardaan's work.